priobike/.github/profile/README.md

 If you would like to understand how the app works in general, it is recommended to check out the architecture description below and the [Flutter app repository](https://github.com/priobike/priobike-flutter-app) first.
 This is also the best way to start when you want to fix a bug in the app or contribute a feature.

 The development of this project came to an end in 2024.
-So, we won't be able to reply to issues you may open here on GitHub.
+So, there is a high chance nobody will reply to issues you may open here on GitHub.
-If you have questions, you can contact the main developers via LinkedIn:
+If you want to discuss something or have questions, feel free to connect with us on LinkedIn.
+During the project we were the main developers of the app and the services:
  - [Philipp Matthes](https://de.linkedin.com/in/pmatthes)
  - [Daniel Jeschor](https://de.linkedin.com/in/daniel-jeschor)
  - [Paul Pickhardt](https://de.linkedin.com/in/paul-pickhardt-72812521a)